scaljeri/javascript-dependency-injection-deprecated/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/scaljeri/javascript-dependency-injection?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-## Javascript Dependency Injection (DI) library written in ES2015
+## Javascript Dependency Injection library written in ES2015

 You can find a demo, documentation and a code coverage report [here](http://scaljeri.github.io/javascript-dependency-injection/)

- **DI** makes classes accessible by a contract.
+ This dependency injection (**DI**) library makes classes accessible by a contract.
 Instances are created when requested and dependencies are injected into the constructor, facilitating lazy initialization and loose coupling between classes --> maintainable and testable code!!!!